-- 12.1.01.B.
-Adoption and modification of Redevelopment Codes.
-The adoption or modification of Redevelopment Codes and Redevelopment Zoning Districts and the assignment of land to a Redevelopment Zoning District and Subdistrict shall be by an ordinance amending the Land Development Regulations.
-When such ordinance assigns land to a Redevelopment Zoning District and Subdistrict or modifies the current assignment, public notice shall be the same as for development applications and for amendments to the Martin County zoning atlas as set forth in Article 10, except that: - 1.
-The notice of public hearing that is mailed to surrounding property owners must also be mailed to owners of property that is the subject of the application. - 2.
-Instead of posting one or more signs on every parcel that is the subject of the application, signs must be posted on both sides of streets within the affected area, as follows: - a.
-On block faces that are less than 750 feet long, a sign must be posted on at least one parcel. - b.
-On block faces that are longer than 750 feet, signs must be posted on that block face so they are no farther apart than 750 feet. - 12.1.01.C.
-Function of Redevelopment Codes; consistency with other regulations.
-Development under Redevelopment Codes shall comply with all requirements of the Martin County Land Development Regulations and General Ordinances, except where such requirements are in conflict with the requirements of this Article 12.
-In the case of conflicting requirements, Article 12 supersedes the requirements of the Martin County Land Development Regulations and General Ordinances. - 12.1.01.D.
+Section 12.1.01.B.
+Adoption and modification of the Redevelopment Code.
+The adoption or modification of Redevelopment Code and Redevelopment Zoning Districts and the assignment of land to a Redevelopment Zoning District and Subdistrict shall be by an ordinance amending the Land Development Regulations.
+When such ordinance assigns land to a Redevelopment Zoning District and Subdistrict, public notice shall be the same as for development applications and for amendments to the Martin County zoning atlas as set forth in Article 10.

+Section 12.1.01.C.
+Function of the Redevelopment Code; consistency with other regulations.
+Development under the Redevelopment Code shall comply with all requirements of the Martin County Land Development Regulations and General Ordinances, except where such requirements are in conflict with the requirements of this Article 12.
+In the case of conflicting requirements, Article 12 supersedes the requirements of the Martin County Land Development Regulations and General Ordinances.

+Section 12.1.01.D.
 Comprehensive Plan.
-The State of Florida requires all cities and counties in the State to adopt comprehensive plans.
-In general, a comprehensive plan is needed to ensure that land development is conducted pursuant to sound planning principles.
-As a companion effort to the creation of Article 12, Redevelopment Code, a new Chapter 18, Community Redevelopment within the Comprehensive Growth Management Plan has been developed specifically for the CRA areas.
-Pursuant to Chapter 18, the future land use map must be amended to designate CRA Center and/or CRA Neighborhood areas and eliminate mixeduse overlays before Article 12, Redevelopment Codes may be applied.
 All development in a CRA shall comply with the Martin County Comprehensive Growth Management Plan (CGMP).
-In the event of a conflict between the CGMP and a requirement of this Article, the CGMP shall apply. - 12.1.01.E.
+In the event of a conflict between the CGMP and a requirement of this Article, the stricter shall apply.

+Section 12.1.01.E.
 Form-based code.
-The Redevelopment Codes are form-based codes, land development regulations that foster predictable built results and a high-quality public realm by using physical form (rather than full separation of uses) as the code's primary organizing principle. - 12.1.01.F.
+The Redevelopment Code is a form-based code, land development regulations that foster predictable built results and a high-quality public realm by using physical form (rather than full separation of uses) as the code's primary organizing principle.

+Section 12.1.01.F.
 Subdistricts.
 The land in each Redevelopment Zoning District is controlled by a Regulating Plan.
-The Regulating Plan may identify the following Subdistricts: - 1.
-The Core Subdistrict is intended to be a pedestrian-oriented center for surrounding neighborhoods and the entire CRA.
+The Regulating Plan may identify the following Subdistricts:

+- 1. The Core Subdistrict is intended to be a pedestrian-oriented center for surrounding neighborhoods and the entire CRA.
 These are centers of dining, shopping, housing, and entertainment, with shaded sidewalks, large windows, intimate pedestrian spaces, outdoor dining, and richly detailed building facades.
-A broad mix of uses is encouraged in the Core Subdistrict.
+A broad mix of uses is encouraged in the Core Subdistrict. - 2.
+The Corridor Subdistrict is intended to extend the pedestrian-oriented building types, frontages, and streetscapes along a major roadway. - 3.
+The General Subdistrict offers a wide variety of housing, civic spaces, and pedestrian-oriented businesses.
+The General Subdistrict also fosters a mix of uses but is more residential in scale and character. - 4.
+The Waterfront Subdistrict is defined by marinas and working waterfronts.
+In some Redevelopment Zoning Districts, it may also promote a mixed-use waterfront environment with restaurants, entertainment, resort and residential uses. - 5.
+The Industrial Subdistrict identifies areas where industrial uses are permitted and encouraged. - 6.
+The Multifamily Subdistrict allows for denser and more varied residential buildings. - 7.
+The Detached Subdistrict is predominantly single-family homes with front yards and walkable sidewalks. - 8.
+The Mobile Home Subdistrict identifies where mobile homes are permitted.